Registration underway for Gulf Coast Games for Life

 Medals are awarded to first-, second- and third-place finishers in each age division.
 If you do not receive your medal(s) at the end of your competition, you may pick them up at the G.T.
 Bray Park Recreation Center (in Bradenton) or Twin Lakes Park (in Sarasota).
 The top five finishers per age group qualify to participate at the 2020 Florida State Games if that event is offered.

-Entry form and payment are due by Monday, Jan.
-13. No late registrations will be accepted.
-Entry fees are payable in advance by check, cash, money order or credit card.
-You may register by mail or online.

-To contact event organizers by mail, send inquiries to: Gulf Coast Games for Life c/o Sarasota County Parks, Recreation and Natural Resources, Twin Lakes Park, 6700 Clark Road, Sarasota, Fl, 34241.
+To contact event organizers by mail, send inquiries to: Gulf Coast Games for Life, c/o Sarasota County Parks, Recreation and Natural Resources, Twin Lakes Park, 6700 Clark Road, Sarasota, Fla., 34241.
 Please make checks payable to Sarasota County Parks, Recreation and Natural Resources.

 Register online at scgov.net/parks.